liams.website

 }

-We generate ten completely different byte sequences with random seeds, ensure only that bytes 16–23 equal secret[1] ^ len, and they all collide to the same hash value.
+We generate ten completely different byte sequences with random seeds, ensure only that bytes 16 to 23 equal secret[1] ^ len, and they all collide to the same hash value.

 The fix